Mozart & Rossini Arias: Recording

 The Mozart and Rossini music common to all three versions of the album was recorded using analogue technology in quadrophonic (4-channel) sound in September 1975 in De Doelen, Rotterdam.
 The second version's music from Joseph Haydn's operas La fedeltà premiata and Il mondo della luna was recorded using analogue technology in June 1975 and September 1977 respectively in the Grande Salle, Épalinges, Switzerland.

 Cover art

 The cover of the first version of the album features a photograph of von Stade taken by her first husband, Peter Elkus.
 (When von Stade and Elkus divorced, he cited his contributions to her album covers in his successful litigation to secure a share of her future earnings.)
 The cover of the second version features a photograph of von Stade taken by Mike Evans.
-The cover of the third version, designed by Netherlads, features a photograph of von Stade taken by Marcia Lieberman.
+The cover of the third version, designed by Netherlands, features a photograph of von Stade taken by Marcia Lieberman.